04/03/2016 by socialistfight

 End of the article by James Robb

 The historic national question in the more secular republics is covered in above and by comrade Robb and his extraction from Trotsky’s 1939 article.
 Now we must deal with WWII and what happened to Ukraine and Poland in particular in that conflict.
-For the Stalinists there is no problem because the national question was solved by Stalin by simple repression, and that is how it should be solved today by Putin, as he has become as sort of a Stalin substitute for the post 1991 Stalinists.
+For the Stalinists, there is no problem because the national question was solved by Stalin by simple repression, and that is how it should be solved today by Putin, as he has become a sort of a Stalin substitute for the post-1991 Stalinists.
 To understand the character of the “great patriotic war of the Soviet Union” fought by the USSR see the following extract from the reply by Stalin to questions submitted by the chief correspondent of the British Reuter’s agency on the formal abandonment of Stalin of the programme of world revolution:

 Question: British comment on the decision to wind up the Comintern has been very favourable.
 What is the Soviet view of this matter and of its bearing on future international relations?

 Stalin: The dissolution of the Communist International is proper and timely because it facilitates the organization of the common onslaught of all freedom-loving nations against the common enemy — Hitlerism.